Antitrust & Competition Law

 - designing transition and integration-planning activities.

-A completely separate area of merger counselling involves individuals and companies that simply make passive investments or exercise options in other companies.
+A completely separate area of merger counseling involves individuals and companies that simply make passive investments or exercise options in other companies.
 H-S-R filings are typically based on the combined holdings that a buyer will have in the target after the deal.
 This includes what is about to be purchased, combined with all existing holdings in the same target.
 And the existing holdings are measured not just by the specific buyer, but by the collective holdings of the entire control group to which the buyer belongs.
 We recommend that companies and executives involved in investments establish an antitrust compliance policy.
-There is a long list of major fines imposed on Fortune 500 companies and their executives because they neglected to calculate the H-S-R standards correctly.Our Market Conduct Counselling
+There is a long list of major fines imposed on Fortune 500 companies and their executives because they neglected to calculate the H-S-R standards correctly.Our Market Conduct Counseling

 Antitrust doesn’t mean just litigation and mergers.
 Antitrust laws also regulate the ordinary-course, day-to-day operations of all legitimate businesses, covering distribution, pricing, information exchanges, and trade association activities, to name just a few examples.